anky2k/web-starter-kit/README.md

 In the above example all we do is declare an async function and consume it, since it can be memoized basis request params we could import the same function as many times as we want in any component without making duplicate calls.
 Which means data is now persisted across the app without redux also the code is readable and declarative in nature.
 All one has do is import a fucntion and call it.

+## component state handler

+This repo follows a standard that every component should have its own state management of pending, success and error states, this is to solve layout shift issues.
+The layout of a page should never get effected because of the data or any other side effects it should either be in pending (loading) , success or error state.
+This can achieved with HOC which can abstract out all of these state management bussiness logic and render components accordingly.
+[ComponentStateHandler](https://github.com/anky2k/web-starter-kit/blob/main/src/components/commons/component-state-handler.js) is an HOC which works in sync with a useFetcher. userFethcer take care making async calls and hence change state value accordingly, while ComponentStateHandler HOC takes care of rendering basis state values.

 ## for lhci to run locally please do the following

   ```